Murray Rosen QC FCIArb brings unique experience and expertise to dispute solutions.

 He brings to his practice as arbitrator and mediator an accessibility to disputants and their advisers; a thorough knowledge of the law, of cross-border problems and procedures, and of litigation and industry practices; and a familiarity with both sides of the English legal profession and with kindred professions in Europe, Asia and North America, all coupled with boldly creative solution-making.
 He is keenly aware of how different each dispute can be as well as the different approaches involved in privately imposing a resolution through arbitration, and reaching out consensually through mediation, and the range of techniques which work, and do not work, to achieve resolution in any particular case.

-His work as judge, arbitrator, early neutral evaluator, mediator, adviser and expert covers both international commercial disputes – the mainstay of his eminent career for clients – and culture, media and sports (“CMS”) in which he has an exceptional background.
-This includes the chairmanship of various professional associations and disciplinary tribunals in sport and law, and a postgraduate qualification in History of Art from the Courtauld Institute in London.
-Among other things, he is an arbitrator internationally for the Court of Arbitration for Sport in Lausanne and for Sport Resolution in the UK.
+His work as judge, arbitrator, early neutral evaluator, mediator, adviser and expert covers both international commercial disputes – the mainstay of his eminent career for clients – and culture, media and sports, in which he has an exceptional background.
+This includes the chairmanship of various professional associations and disciplinary tribunals in sport disputes, including the first Chair of the new Premier League Judicial Panel, and his art curator work and postgraduate degree in History of Art from the Courtauld Institute in London.
+Among other things, he is an arbitrator internationally for the Court of Arbitration for Sport in Lausanne, and is on the first panel of the Court of Arbitration for Art in The Hague.